Satyam-Rastogi/EagleView_API_Testing/docs/README.md

 - **Token-Based Security**: Each image requires a specific token, preventing unauthorized access
 - **Geographic Restriction**: Only locations within the Omaha bounding box return image data

+## In Simple Terms: How This Works

+Think of this process like ordering photos from a property database:

+1. **Request Property Information**: You tell the system "I want information about the property at this address/coordinate"
+2. **Receive a List of Available Images**: The system responds with a list of all available photos of that property (like a menu of photos)
+3. **Download the Photos**: For each photo you want, you use a special "ticket" (token) to actually download it

+This is similar to ordering items from a catalog - you first ask for the catalog (property data), then you see what's available (image list), and finally you purchase what you want (download images).

 ## Configuration

 Before running the scripts, you need to update the client credentials in each Python file: